apple/swift-internals/api-design-guidelines/_conventions.md

      As you can see, this practice makes calls read correctly regardless of whether the argument is passed explicitly.
-If instead you *omit* the parameter description, the call may incorrectly imply the argument is the direct object of the “sentence:”
+If instead you *omit* the parameter description, the call may incorrectly imply the argument is the direct object of the “sentence.”

     <figure class="bad" markdown="1">
     ~~~ swift